Multimodal learning with graphs: Supplementary Note 1: Overview of Graph Neural Networks

 \subsection{Tasks and Representation Levels}

 In graph learning tasks, the main objective is the label prediction of either nodes, edges, or a whole graph.
-This creates a categorization among the models and tasks based on the label type: \begin{itemize} \item \textit{Node-level representations}: This type of representations ($\rmH \in \mathbb{R}^{n\times d_v}$) is met in problems where the objective is a node-level prediction task, that is either node classification or node regression~\citep{kipf_gcn, hamilton_graphsage}.
-In such a scenario, given a subset of labeled nodes, the model makes predictions over the subset of unlabeled nodes. \item \textit{Edge-level representations}: The domain of edge-level representations spans $V^2$, that describes the possible pairs among graph nodes ($\rmH \in \mathbb{R}^{m\times d_e}$).
-Edge classification~\citep{Kim_2019_CVPR} and link prediction~\citep{seal_gnn} are two tasks that edge-level representations that are often utilized. \item \textit{Graph-level representations}: Here, a single representation describes a graph ($\rmH \in \mathbb{R}^{d_g}$).
-Such a representation is required for graph-level tasks, such as graph classification~\citep{xu2018how, pmlr-v139-beani21a} and graph regression~\citep{pmlr-v70-gilmer17a,bodnar2021weisfeiler}, where the goal is the prediction of a graph label. \item \textit{Substructure-level representations}: A graph substructure or \textit{subgraph} can be defined as a tuple $(V_s, \gE_s)$, where $V_s \subseteq V$ and $\gE_s = \{(u_i,u_j) | u_i \in V_s, u_j \in V_s, (u_i,u_j) \in \gE \}$.
-Similarly, we can define classification and regression tasks upon the nodes or the edges of subgraphs~\citep{alsentzer2020subgraph}.
-Node-, edge- and graph-level representations can be seen as instances of the substructure-level representations.
+This creates a categorization among the models and tasks based on the label type: \begin{itemize} \item \textit{Node-level representations}: Node representations ($\rmH \in \mathbb{R}^{n\times d_v}$) are needed when the objective is a node-level prediction task, such as node classification and node regression~\cite{kipf_gcn, hamilton_graphsage}.
+Given a subset of labeled nodes, the model makes predictions for unlabeled nodes in the graph. \item \textit{Edge-level representations}: The domain of edge-level representations spans $V^2$, that describes the possible pairs among graph nodes ($\rmH \in \mathbb{R}^{m\times d_e}$).
+Edge classification~\cite{Kim_2019_CVPR} and link prediction~\cite{seal_gnn} are two tasks that edge-level representations that are often utilized. \item \textit{Graph-level representations}: Here, a single representation describes a graph ($\rmH \in \mathbb{R}^{d_g}$).
+Such a representation is required for graph-level tasks, such as graph classification~\cite{xu2018how, pmlr-v139-beani21a} and graph regression~\cite{pmlr-v70-gilmer17a,bodnar2021weisfeiler}, where the goal is the prediction of a graph label. \item \textit{Substructure-level representations}: A graph substructure or \textit{subgraph} can be defined as a tuple $(V_s, \gE_s)$, where $V_s \subseteq V$ and $\gE_s = \{(u_i,u_j) | u_i \in V_s, u_j \in V_s, (u_i,u_j) \in \gE \}$.
+Similarly, we can define classification and regression tasks upon the nodes or the edges of subgraphs~\cite{alsentzer2020subgraph}.
+Node-, edge- and graph-level representations can be seen as instances of substructure-level representations. \end{itemize}